nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-* remember that I changed the ecosystem size
 * experiment with number of background threads and/or thread priorities in PetriDishApp for smoother animation at the cost of lower speed

 ##Self-Regulating Ecosystem